top of page

 Who conducts the herbicide treatments?

-Who determines when and where treatments will occur?
+Who determines when and where treatments occur?

 Why are there still plants in the lake following treatments?